1 – Introduction and Clue #1

 In the case of the “abomination”, as we’ve learned, it is supposed to be capable of “making desolate” (as in war); and this links it quite naturally with something like the “god of forces“, a military god of war and munitions.
 So, instead of being an image of the Antichrist, it should rather be viewed as a representation or creation of the “god of forces”.

 The “god of forces” then would be the object of worship (at least for the Antichrist and his crew of warmongers).
 And presumably, the function of its abominations is to help this demon god cause desolation in the earth – whether it be confined to a certain “holy place”, or spread out as nuclear devastation over a vast territory.

 The “image”, on the other hand, as the Revelation Book spells it out, is an object of worship designed for the world at large, something that everybody can use as part of his or her worship of the Antichrist.
 And this can be easily understood as the broadcasted image of the Antichrist.
-(This subject is explored more thoroughly in the previous study, “Unraveling the Mystery of the Image“.)
+(This subject is explored more thoroughly in the previous series, “Unraveling the Mystery of the Image“.)

 It appears then that, with this phrase in verse 38 about the “god of forces”, we have an important clue to reveal what god the “abomination” is supposed to be attached to.
 The “abomination” is not a representation of the Antichrist demagogue but is simply a destructive invention of the “god of forces” whom the Antichrist “honours”; and from this we can understand why the Antichrist is fully engaged in the business of waging war.